TEALSK12/2nd-semester-introduction-to-computer-science/units/3_unit/05_lesson/project_canada.md

 # Project 3: Crosscountry Canada

-Using variables, functions, and conditionals in Python, students will create a variation of the Crosscountry Canada game.
+Using variables, functions, and conditionals in Python, students will create a variation of the classic Crosscountry Canada game.

 ## Overview
 Crosscountry Canada was a text based video game popular in the 90's.
-This beloved retro retro gamee was both educational and entertaining.
-An online version is available to play here:  https://archive.org/details/msdos_Crosscountry_Canada_1991
+This beloved retro game was both educational and entertaining.
+An online version is available to play here:  https://archive.org/details/msdos_Crosscountry_Canada_1991 .
 At the start of the game, the player is given a goal to deliver (by truck) a commodity from one Canadian city to another.
-To achieve your goal, the player must reference a city-commodity cross reference, such as https://archive.org/details/msdos_Crosscountry_Canada_1991
+To achieve your goal, the player must reference a city-commodity cross reference, such as https://archive.org/details/msdos_Crosscountry_Canada_1991 .
-The player must also know which commands are recogonized, such as: https://gamefaqs.gamespot.com/pc/566644-cross-country-canada/faqs/30240
+The player must also know which commands are recogonized, such as: https://gamefaqs.gamespot.com/pc/566644-cross-country-canada/faqs/30240 .

-In this project, we will create a simplified version of the game.
+In this project, we will create a simplified single-player version of the game.

 ## Details
 ### Behaviour (Suggestions for a Basic Version)
-* The player starts in one city (random)
+* The player starts in one city (random).
-* The player is given a commodity and a destination city (random)
+* The player is given a commodity and a destination city (random).
 * The player must navigate the truck to a city to pick up a commodity, and deliver it to the destination, within 30 days.
 * At the beginning of the game, user is asked their name.